Reports and Analyses

 The aim of the Journal of Namibian Studies - History Politics Culture (ISSN print 1863-5954; ISSN online 2197-5523) is to make available to an academic audience around the world scholarly work and original research of high standards in English.
 The journal is inter- and transdisciplinary and covers the humanities and the social sciences.
 As such it seeks to serve as an interface between local and international Namibianist scholars.
 The main objective is to ensure that debate on Namibia-related issues, for which there is generally no adequate forum, is accessible both within Namibia and internationally.
 Articles submitted for publication will be thoroughly and anonymously peer-reviewed.
-There are two issues per year, each containing four or five articles and substantial book reviews.
+There are two issues per year, each containing articles, reports and analyses, primary sources and book reviews.

 * JNS is the only academic journal devoted exclusively to Namibian Studies.

 * Editorial policy encourages an inter- and transdisciplinary approach.